Coming Out

 "When will I be done coming out?"

 Probably never.
 "Being out" is a colloquialism that describes a lifelong process.
-You may be out to your closest friends and family, but not your coworkers, or it may be the first thing listed on your Facebook profile.
-You get to decide who you are out to, and that should be true for everyone.
+You may be out to your closest friends and family, but not your coworkers, or the acquaintance you just met, or the person you’re interacting with online.
+You get to decide who you’re out to, and that should be true for everyone.

 Bi folks face an extra hurdle in this respect.
-It's not always obvious to people when we are bi.
+Bisexuality is not always obvious to people.
 If a woman is seen holding hands with a woman, most people will assume that they are lesbians.
 It will not cross their mind that one or both may be bi.

 You will find people assuming your sexuality based on your partners or dating patterns over and over.
-The good news is you will find it easier to remind people that you are indeed bi.
-The better news is that the more we remind people that we are indeed bi, the less they will assume.
+The good news is that it gets easier to remind people that you are in fact bi.
+The better news is that the more we remind people, the less they will assume.

-Everyone goes through this process differently, and it is easier for some of us than others.
-Some of us have known we were bi as long as we can remember; some of us didn't figure it out for a very long time.
+Everyone goes through this process differently, and it’s less difficult for some of us than others.
+Some folks knew they were bi as long as they could remember; others didn't figure it out for a very long time.
 Families, relationships, communities, local laws may all impact how, when, and to whom you come out.
-But know that there are a lot of people rooting for you.
+But know that there are a whole lot of people rooting for you.

 Peruse our famous bis and see how many amazing bi people past and present have lived their bi truths.

-What Bi Looks Like gives you profiles of real-life bis around the world.
+What Bi Looks Like provides profiles of real-life bis around the world.
 There are so many more of us than you think.